 Marietta College offers programs leading to undergraduate (bachelor's) degrees and graduate (master's) degrees.
-In addition, associate degree and certificate programs are available and described elsewhere in the Catalog.
+In addition, associate degree programs are available to Continuing Education students and are described elsewhere in the Catalog.
 The graduation requirements for bachelor degrees are described below.